 (The Status LED light will flash green and red for 2 seconds indicating power is on)

-Hidden Fence only recommends using the SAFT brand battery with DogWatch Hidden Fence Receiver collars.
+Hidden Fence only recommends using batteries supplied by Hidden Fence with DogWatch Hidden Fence Receiver collars.
 Other brands can operate inconsistently, and/or not operate at all.

 RECEIVER COLLAR TRAINING LEVEL